Entrants

 Backing Tracks

-15. Whilst the use of a ‘live’ accompanist is preferable, performance to backing tracks is permitted; however, the entrant and/or performer is responsible for providing and setting up the equipment required, and for working it during the performance.
+15. Whilst the use of a ‘live’ accompanist is preferable, performance to backing tracks is permitted; however, the entrant and/or performer is responsible for providing and setting up the equipment required, and for operating it during the performance.

 Miscellaneous

-16. The decision of the Festival Committee on any matter raised or not covered by these Regulations shall be final.
+17. The decision of the Festival Committee on any matter raised or not covered by these Regulations shall be final.